SAP-samples/abap-cheat-sheets/23_Date_and_Time.md

   - [More Information](#more-information)

-This ABAP cheat sheet covers how to handle and process dates, times, and time stamps in ABAP.
+This ABAP cheat sheet covers options of how to handle and process dates, times, and time stamps in ABAP.
 Note the different types when working with them in ABAP, such as for calculations, evaluations, or displaying on a user interface.

-## Data Types for Date, Time and Time Stamps
+## Data Types for Date, Time and Time Stamp

 The main data types for date, time, and time stamps in ABAP are as follows::
 - [Built-in ABAP types](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenbuiltin_abap_type_glosry.htm): `d`, `t`, `utclong`